 Thus far, big players have built their customized versions of the metaverse, but the ‘real’ one would be built only when organizations and companies are globally connected and synchronized.
 The cross-company ties to provide seamless experiences to their collective users through digital empowerment would come soon enough.

-It is not alien to the present-day enterprise that engaging customers and providing them with a unique experience are the two ultimate keys that can open any lock of opportunity.
+It is not alien to the present-day business that engaging customers and providing them with a unique experience are the two ultimate keys that can open any lock of opportunity.
 In Cathy Hackl’s own words from Forbes,

 Just like many in the early 2000s thought they would never need a social media presence (many leaving it in the hands of their summer interns to manage and set up the corporate social media accounts), brands in the 2020s will need to start setting up metaverse teams that will help them enter the era of Web 3.0.